 Holographic Will in Quebec

-A holographic Will is a basic Will written in the handwriting of the testator.
+A holographic Will is a basic Will written in the testator’s handwriting.

 Holographic Wills must go through probate in Quebec.

 If you want, you can have a notary register your holographic Will in the register of testamentary dispositions and mandates (chambres des notaires du Quebec), or have a lawyer register it in the register of testaments and mandates (Barreau du Québec).